 Looking to experience the buzz of St Patrick’s Day and the Temple Bar region but stay away from the black stuff?
 Why not head to ‘Paddy’s Day Unlocked’, an alcohol-free event supported by Dublin City Council.
 Happenings, Nialler9, The Happy Pear and Headstrong will transform Meeting House Square into a buzzing ‘drink-free’ zone with new Irish music, local food, inspiring activities & workshops for all ages.

 Cost: €5 at gate

 Fancy going for a seriously long walk so that you can reward yourself with lots of celebrations afterwards?
-If so, be sure to sign up for the Harbour2Harbour Walk, which foes all the was along the coast from Dun Laoghaire to Howth.
-The 16.2-mile route takes in the beautiful surrounds of Dublin Bay.
+If so, be sure to sign up for the Harbour2Harbour Walk, which goes all the way along the coast from Dun Laoghaire to Howth.
+The 16.2-mile route takes in the beautiful surroundings of Dublin Bay.
 Participants can choose to walk from Dun Laoghaire Harbour to Howth Harbour or from Howth to Dun Laoghaire.
 The walk starts from 10.30am from either Harbour.

 Cost: 25 euro (goes to charity!)

 If your name happens to be Pat, Paddy, Patrick or any other variation you are in luck!
 Guinness will admit anyone named after Ireland’s Patron Saint for free on st. Patrick’s Day.
 If you are not lucky enough to be blessed with such a fine name, you can pay up and still head along to one of the best parties around at the home of Guinness.
 Expect live music, marching bands, face painting, and of course plenty of Guinness.

 9. In The Footsteps of Saint Patrick